urbien/vortexhealing/README.md

 - Collaborative editing either via Wiki workflow or via Github markdown workflow.
 This will allow to fix errors in text and improve readability.

 ## Mirrorring VortexHealers Facebook group
-Many sudents have a strong aversion to Facebook and therefore can't access the treasure trove of information accumulated in the last 10 years on this group
+Many sudents have a strong aversion to Facebook and therefore can't access the treasure trove of information accumulated in the last 10 years on this group.
+It is a shame many students are not part of the conversation and in post-COVID world with most classes moving online, they feel they are disconnected from the community.
+Many students are not even aware of all the questions that have been asked and answered already, and keep asking them in classes and events.

-- Create a mirror copy of Facebook group, automatically syncing it to sudent area of VortexHealing.org website
+- Create a mirror copy of the Facebook group, automatically syncing it to the student area of VortexHealing.org website
 - Allow to post and comment on this website, auto-propagating the content back to the Facebook Group
+- 1. A parallel group synced bi-directionally with the FB Vortexhealers group.

+3. A template website for healers with all the tools like calendar, booking, payments, reminders.
+Most healers have no sites or have rudimentary ones.
+4. A synchronous translation of classes.
+I have a friend in Germany who does not speak English.
+I am sure the same is true in China, Japan, and other countries that have low general knowledge of English.
+This severely limits the intake of new students.
+5. Perhaps a self-training app to help with study and practice at the student's current level, but this idea is still hazy.

-## Search VortexHealing conntent
+## Search engine for all things vortex
+Many students completely forgot the tools and protocols that were taught in prior classes, and have hard time finding them in docs.
+Search should work across all the materials:

-- Search documents
+- All VortexHealing documents
-- Search Vortexhealing.org site
+- Vortexhealing.org site, including testimonies, healing stories, etc.
 - Search Facebook Group
 - Search an archive of Ric's emails
+- Ric's books

 # For VortexHealing practicioners